KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 ### Workflow When Using MuSig

 - Create a combined pubkey using the [combine](../cryptoconditions/cc-musig.html#combine) method
   - From the response, take note of the `combined_pk` and `pkhash` values
-- Send coins to the `combined_pk` address using the [send](../cryptoconditions/cc-musig.html#send) method
+- Send coins to the `combined_pk` using the [send](../cryptoconditions/cc-musig.html#send) method
   - Decode the returned raw transaction using [getrawtransaction](../komodo-api/rawtransactions.html#getrawtransaction)
-  - From the decoded raw transaction, take note of the `sendtxid` and `change_script` values
+  - From the decoded raw transaction, take note of the `sendtxid` value
 - Calculate the message that needs to be signed using the [calcmsg](../cryptoconditions/cc-musig.html#calcmsg) method
   - From the response, take note of `msg`
   - This `msg` needs to be signed by all participating pubkeys
 - On each node create a session using the [session](../cryptoconditions/cc-musig.html#session) method
   - From the response on each node take note of the `commitment` value
   - Transfer each node's `commitment` value to each other node
   - Do not stop the `komodod` daemon on any node from this point forward
-    - The `komodod` daemon stores the `commitment` value as a part of the global structure
+    - The `komodod` daemon stores the `commitment` value as a part of a `global data structure`
     - Should any `komodod` daemon be stopped, the MuSig workflow must be restarted from the beginning
   - Also, execute the `sessions` method only once on each node
 - On each node use the [commit](../cryptoconditions/cc-musig.html#commit) method